 First Year

-The first year fellows rotate on 4 week blocks as the fellow responsible for patients on the general cardiology unit (11 West Mott).
-The Cardiology floor fellow leads a team consisting of pediatric residents, interns, and often one to three medical students.
-The fellow and attending round each day with the team to make the care plans for all medical patients, including heart failure/transplant patients.
+The first year fellows rotate on 2 week blocks as the fellow responsible for patients on the general cardiology unit (11 West Mott) which includes heart failure/transplant patients.
+The Cardiology fellow leads a team consisting of pediatric residents, interns, and often 1-3 medical students.

-The first year fellow also rotates on the consult service (2 or 4 week blocks), where they are responsible for performing and staffing consults from every unit in the children’s hospital (NICU, PICU, ER, general pediatrics).
-Additionally, the consult fellow sees the preoperative patients in clinic, who are undergoing workup prior to their scheduled cardiac surgery, and staffs these patients with the designated cardiology attending.
+The first year fellow also rotates on the consult service (2 week blocks), where they work with a nurse practitioner performing and staffing consults from every unit in the children’s hospital (e.g. NICU, PICU, ER, general pediatrics).
+Additionally, the consult fellow evaluates the pre-operative patients in clinic, who are undergoing workup prior to their scheduled cardiac surgery, and staffs these patients with the designated cardiology attending.

-The first years rotate night call coverage as the front line of our heart center covering the general cardiology service (11W), as well as consults and phone calls from all hospital units and from outside physicians, hospitals, and patients/families.
-The first year fellow performs all admissions, whether to the general floor or cardiac ICU, and will also go on transport if a physician is needed.
-The first year fellow is not required to stay in the hospital when on call, and can take calls from home when appropriate.
+The first year fellows provide night and weekend coverage as the front line providers of our heart center, covering the general cardiology service 11W (in-house call) as well as consults and phone calls from outside physicians, hospitals, and patients/families.
+The first year fellow performs all admissions, whether to the general cardiology unit or cardiac ICU.

 Second year